The Great Consoler: Plot

 Saleswoman Dulcie dreams of a better, beautiful world.
-Her dreams are based on the stories of writer Bill Porter, who became victim of a judicial verdict and began his literary career in prison.
+Her dreams are based on the stories of writer Bill Porter, who became a victim of a judicial verdict and began his literary career in prison.
 No special misdemeanors are attributed to him and he even enjoys the right of free movement.
 The administration appreciates the writer because while serving his sentence he writes beautiful stories with happy endings.

 Soon, however the successful writer has to face the obvious injustices going on in the prison.
 In particular, the writer's friend, Jim Valentine is severely beaten for politically motivated reasons.
-However, once Valentine is offered freedom in exchange for help in opening a safe.
+However, Valentine is offered freedom in exchange for help in opening a safe.
 This proposal allows Porter to think about the imminent departure of his friend from prison.
-Fantasies on this topic become the basis for a new story for the writer.
+Fantasies on this topic become the basis for a new story.

 But the prison administration does not keep the promise and Valentine soon dies.
 His death is marked by a revolt of prisoners who are dissatisfied with the existing order.
 Dulcie's pipe dreams are also destroyed and she ends up killing her roommate.

 And Bill Porter comes to the conclusion that he is not able to resist the existing order but that someday another one will come.